-One of the biggest shocks we had when we started researching this was how much of the world’s greenhouse gas emissions come from food, but that also means that our food choices are one of the easiest ways to make a real difference.
+Food production, transport and storage is responsible for a huge proportion of greenhouse gas emissions, and that means that our food choices are one of the easiest ways to make a difference.

-According to a 2018 Oxford Unversity study one quarter of all emissions are a result of the food we eat.
+According to a 2018 Oxford Unversity study, one quarter of all greenhouse gas emissions are a result of the food we eat.
 That’s more than all our cars, lorries, buses, planes and trains put together.
-The emissions come from farming, food packaging and transport, and sadly from good food rotting, either on its way from farms to the consumers, (that’s largely an issue in poorer countries) or when we let it go to waste in our cupboards and fridges.
+We currently rear so many animals for meat and milk that the methane they burp as they convert grass or grain or soya beans into meat makes a huge contribution to global warming.
+We also use heated glass houses to grow food out of season and industrial chillers to keep it after the end of the season.
+That all uses energy.
+Then there’s the transport.
+Food that is not grown locally or that is not robust enough to be transported by ship is often air-freighted, and planes are the most polluting form of transport.
+Finally, a lot of food just rots – either on its way from farms to the consumers (largely an issue in poorer countries) or when we let it go to waste in our cupboards and fridges.
 (You have to be rich to be that wasteful.)

 What’s more, a stagering 40% of the world’s non-desert land is given over to food production (so no room for wildlife there) and 2/3 of the world’s fresh water goes into agriculture, which increases water scarcity in many areas where people are short of water for their basic needs.